 Signs You Need an Emergency Dentist

-Toothaches: Severe toothaches are some of the most annoying dental experiences.
+Toothaches: Severe toothaches are some of the most aggravating maladies to experience.
 Sometimes you experience a dull, somewhat tolerable pain.
-Other times, the pain is so intense, you can’t think of anything else.
+Other times, the pain is so intense, you can’t focus on anything else.
 You’re having a dental emergency if the pain suddenly increases in intensity.
 This means you may have a possible tooth problem like a cavity, crack, or abscess.
 Contact our emergency dentist near you to make an appointment as soon as possible.

-Dental Pain: If touch, temperature or chewing you severe dental pain, it’s very likely that your toothache is just getting worse, and it’s time to see a doctor.
-Next time you’re in pain, and you’re asking yourself,”What to do if I have a toothache?”, pick up the phone and give us a call today.
-If you’re a current patient of Friendly Dentistry, we’ll be able to provide you with care.
+Dental Pain: If touch, temperature, or chewing causes you severe dental pain, it’s very likely that your toothache is getting worse, and it’s time to see an emergency dentist.
+Next time you’re in pain, and you’re asking yourself, ”What to do if I have a toothache?”, pick up the phone and call immediately.

 Loose Teeth: As an adult, your teeth should not feel loose.
 Contact our dental office immediately if your teeth are loose or wiggle easily, even if they’re not painful.
-Taking care of loose teeth promptly will help prevent tooth injury or localized infection later on.
-Additionally, if the loose tooth is paired with red and bleeding gums, it could indicate advanced gum disease, something you want to get checked out.
+Taking care of loose teeth promptly will help prevent tooth injury or localized infection in the future.
+Additionally, if the loose tooth is paired with red and bleeding gums, it could indicate advanced gum disease, something you want examined by a dentist.

-Swollen Gums: If you experience swelling of your gums, jaw, or skin around your mouth, it could be many things from a swollen lymph node to a gum or tooth infection.
-Since any of these symptoms could be attributed to a variety of culprits, it’s a good idea to see a dentist if the feeling persists.
+Swollen Gums: Swelling of your gums, jaw, or skin around your mouth could be caused by many factors including a swollen lymph node to a gum or tooth infection.
+Since any of these symptoms could be attributed to a variety of culprits, it’s a good idea to see a dentist if the swelling persists.

-Sometimes you’ll know where the source of pain is coming from.
-Other times, the problem won’t be as clear-cut as a broken tooth.
+Sometimes it’s easy to determine the source of the pain.
+Other times, the problem won’t be as obvious as a broken tooth.
 For example, you may have a never-ending toothache, or you may find yourself dealing with severe tooth pain from an abscessed tooth.
 If you think you need emergency dental care and are a current patient of ours, contact Friendly Dentistry first.

 Friendly Dentistry emergency dental care covers: